 What could they do differently?
-Maybe an asterisk at the bottom saying that American is still working to try to get your flight to have an on-time departure and you are expected to be at the airport for the time of the original flight in the case they are able to make that happen.
+Maybe an asterisk at the bottom saying that American is still working on trying to get your flight to have an on-time departure and you are expected to be at the airport for the time of the original flight in the case they can make that happen.
 Would that make people happier or more upset?
 Knowing I have to be at the airport on time just to wait for 2 hours because American (or any other airline) can’t decide what time my flight is going to leave is not going to bring me joy.

-I’m sure there are people who don’t get alerts like I do and just showed up at the airport, only to see the flight was delayed.
-For them, American switching planes and cutting what could have been a two-hour delay to a one hour delay is a huge win.
+I’m sure some people don’t get alerts like I do and just showed up at the airport, only to see the flight was delayed.
+So for them, American switching planes and cutting what could have been a two-hour delay to a one-hour delay is a huge win.

 I’d say, just know when you get a flight notice about a delay, it might not actually happen.
 Plan on getting to the airport for an on-time departure but be ready to wait out the delay.
 Here’s an instance where having access to a lounge at the airport really comes in handy.
 It’s just a pity we don’t currently have access to the American lounge.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and get emailed notifications of when we post.
 Or maybe you’d like to join our Facebook group – we have 22,000+ members and we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!

 This post first appeared on Your Mileage May Vary